violapterin/dotfiles/notes/Setting_up_Git.md

-# Git isn't that Hard
+# Setting up Git
 *Jan.
 25, 2017*

-Here is a slowly growing summary of Git settings I use and commands I find helpful, with short explanations following them, addressed to the dear reader in second person.
+Here is a memorandum for Git settings I use.
+I hope that this helps future newcomers to Git find information sometimes hard to look up.

-I claim no intention to make it a complete table, even in the most rudimentary sense.
-What I have supposed to be useful, I summary and explain here, and what I have not, I do not.
 It has not been long since I started to learn to use Git, and many point are simply paraphrased from some Stack Overflow answer.
 Thus, I encourage and deeply appreciate that the reader shall remind me of every error.

-I use Mac OS (presently Sierra) on MacBook Air.
-I will then focus on Mac instructions, but Unix-like users shall find no difficulty in finding their counterpart.
-From now on, by convention, commands meant to be run in a Bash shell is prefixed with a `$` for clarity, as goes the tradition.
-If you don't know what that is, just open the Terminal.app, copy and paste whatever I quoted (without `$`), and hit the Return key.

-Git commands require the current working directory set to be either the top directory or any subdirectory of it, except those inside `.git/`.
-There are workarounds if you really don't want to do this, but I guess it is safest just to always go (by `cd`) into the top directory.
-This will be assume true hereafter.

-Before we continue, keep in mind that Git comes with a detailed manual.
-If you have any question of `fetch`, for example, open Git man pages by:

-    $ git help fetch

-Or equivalently,

-    $ git fetch --help

 ## Installing Git